 Recent service leavers should give their F MED 133, Medical History on Release from HM Forces to the practice they register with.

-Military Veterans’ Specialist Mental Services
+Military Veterans’ Specialist Mental Services in the North West

 The Military Veterans’ Service (MVS), provided by Pennine Care NHS Foundation Trust (PCFT), in partnership with Lancashire & South Cumbria NHS Foundation Trust, have been successfully delivering specialist mental services across the North West of England since 2011.